Spectrum Energy Research Corp

 Energy Budget

-Where fission energy actually goes.
-The accounting that exposes what the nuclear industry currently discards — and what active shielding can recover.
+Where fission energy actually goes — the accounting that exposes what the nuclear industry currently discards.
+Shows the 67% of energy that active shielding can begin to recover.

 Application